 Belize City Softball Association

-In July of 2019, we are hosted our first ever softball service trip to Belize to support local efforts to expand access to softball and baseball for youth and adults.
-We facilitated youth softball clinics for 100 young people and donated 1,200 pounds of equipment to enable the start of softball programs at 12 primary schools and a baseball program for at-risk youth including those in the youth detention center in Belize City.
+In July of 2019, we hosted our first ever softball service trip to Belize to support local efforts to expand access to softball and baseball for youth and adults.
+We facilitated youth softball clinics for over 100 young people and donated 1,200 pounds of equipment to enable the start of softball programs at primary schools and the youth detention center in Belize City.
 We are proud to partner with the Belize City Softball Association in this project.

 ACCT Philly & Animal Rescues